-If there have been no complications, you will be able to travel after 1 week of your procedure.
+If there have been no complications, you will be able to travel in 2 weeks after your procedure.
 The UK Civil Aviation Authority has advised all passengers to discuss their individual medical circumstance with their doctor before making travel arrangements and always ensure that you have adequate travel insurance.